daleattier/SydneySolar/README.md

 # SydneySolar
 A visualisation created to view the uptake of Solar Panels in Sydney.
+The visualisations are created in D3 while the main website is setup using [fullpage.js](https://alvarotrigo.com/fullPage/)

 # Solar Data